-Medusa Ornamental Pepper's attractive pointy leaves remain dark green in color throughout the year.
+Medusa Ornamental Pepper's attractive pointy leaves remain dark green in color throughout the year on a plant with an upright spreading habit of growth.
 It features subtle white star-shaped flowers with buttery yellow overtones dangling from the stems from late spring to mid summer.
 The clusters of yellow narrow fruit is edible and has a spicy taste and a crisp texture.
-Note that in general, it can be difficult to get plants to reliably produce indoors; this may be a challenge best reserved for experienced gardeners.
+Note that in general, it can be difficult to get plants to reliably produce fruit indoors; this may be a challenge best reserved for adventurous and experienced gardeners.

 This is an herbaceous houseplant with an upright spreading habit of growth.
 This plant should not require much pruning, except when necessary to keep it looking its best.